JeroenDeDauw/TermStore/README.md

 * storing a Fingerprint for an EntityId
 * removing all terms associated with an EntityId

+## System dependencies

+* PHP 5.5 or later
+* php5-sqlite (only needed for running the tests)

+## Running the tests

+For tests only

+    composer test

+For style checks only

+	composer cs

+For a full CI run

+	composer ci

 ## Release notes

 ### Version 1.0.0 (2015-11-03)